Limited to 32 students per workshop.

 Ice Cream Matters

-Students will then design, mix, test, and revise their own ice cream creations that share fundamental science and states of matter that food scientists experience.
+Students will explore matter and investigate three of its fundamental states: liquids, solids, and gases, and their properties.
+Using what they have learned, students will then design, mix, test, and revise their own ice cream creations that share fundamental science and states of matter that food scientists experience.
 (In the event a child has a dairy allergy, the teacher/parent is responsible for providing alternative supplies.)

 Grade Level: K-2nd